Parts of the Sentence - Adjective Dependent Clauses

-Instructions: Find the adjective clause in the following sentences and tell which word it modifies.
+Instructions: Find the adjective dependent clause in the following sentences and tell which word it modifies.

 1. I play a kind of music that nobody likes.